Sunday, August 4, 2013

 BOOTSECT.EXE /NT60 K:

 Here, K:, for example, is your USB drive letter.
-You’ll see below message:
+You’ll see below message:8.
+Finally, copy your Windows 7 or Windows 8 installation files to the USB flash drive.

 9. Your USB drive is ready to boot and install Windows 7 or 8.
 Only thing you now need to change the boot priority at the BIOS to USB from the HDD or DVD drive.
 I think no explanation is required for this as it’s just the matter of changing the boot priority or enabling the USB boot option in the BIOS.